Campus Life & Community

 it to Housing/Residence Life and Dining Services no later than move-in day.

 The Office of Student Life & Engagement (SLE) strives to connect academic and out-of-class experiences through programming and leadership development creating a diverse and interactive learning community.
-The department sponsors a multitude of programs such as Family Weekend, Homecoming, Unity Celebration, Student Organization and Leader Awards, as well as diversity and awareness programs.
+The department sponsors a multitude of programs such as Family Weekend, Homecoming, Peaynk Week, Unity Celebration, Student Organization and Leader Awards, as well as diversity and awareness programs.
 Leadership programs are offered to meet the needs of every student.
 Students gain resume worthy experiences through involvement and leadership experience.
-Applications, information, and dates are on PeayLink, a tool students use to connect to student organizations and events.
+Applications, information, and dates are on PeayLink, the engagement platform students use to connect to student organizations, involvement opportunities and events.
 The office is in the Morgan University Center, Room 211.

 SLE provides leadership development programs for students at all levels of experience and interest.
 Leadership skills are in demand from employers and contribute to the overall development of successful students.
 SLE staff work with students, departments and organizations all over campus on leadership skill building, communication skills, teamwork and personal development, and offer numerous opportunities to get students involved.
 For information, visit www.apsu.edu/student-life.